DoubVarial/orthoviz/README.md

 # OrthoViz

-**Interactive 3D orthodontic treatment planning tool** built as a portfolio demo for Align Technology (Invisalign).
+**Interactive 3D orthodontic treatment planning tool** built as a portfolio project.

 Visualize and plan tooth movements step-by-step in real time — directly in the browser, no plugins required.